t3kit/t3kit-starter/README.md

 2. **!!!Step only for MAC users**.
 Uncomment `CACHED=:cached` in `.env` file to increase [Docker performance on Mac.](https://docs.docker.com/docker-for-mac/osxfs-caching/)

-3. Change `PROJECT_NAME` variable in `.env` file.
+3. Change `COMPOSE_PROJECT_NAME` variable in `.env` file.
 It should be the same as a virtual host name without suffix `.local`.
 By default, it is `t3kit9`

 4. Change others variables in `.env` file if it needed.
 Follow instructions inside of `.env` file.
-By default, it is enough just to change only one `PROJECT_NAME` variable.
+By default, it is enough just to change only one `COMPOSE_PROJECT_NAME` variable.

 5. Start all Docker services for a local development environment `docker-compose up -d`